debuti/esp/README.md

 # esp
-ESP8266 and ESP32 useful info
+ESP8266 and ESP32 useful info, first steps and links to resources